Home » Garden » The Basics of Deadheading Flowers

 new cottage garden with lots of flowers that love deadheading

-What Happens if I Don’t Deadhead My Flowers?
+What Happens When You Don’t Deadhead Your Flowers

 Growers have perfected their plants by making these types of varieties, so read the labels and see whether the plant you purchase was bred as a continuous bloomer.